bky201/battleship-game/README.md

   * At the bottom of the page go to Manual Deploy, select "main" branch and select "Deploy Branch".
   * Once completed successfully, after waiting for some time the app will be deployed to heroku.

-  ### Clone the repository code locally
+  ## Clone the repository code locally

 To create a local copy of the repository code by cloning it just do the following steos:

   * Navigate to the GitHub Repository that you want to clone locally, and then click on the dropdown button labeled "Code".
-  * Click on "HTTPS" and copy the link
+  * Click on "HTTPS" and copy the link.
-  * Open your IDE and install git
+  * Open your IDE and install git.
-  * On your cmd line write git clone "your https link"
+  * On your cmd line write git clone "your https link".

 ## Credits